ghadiben0/-rtd-tutorial-ghadi2/docs/source/translation.rst

 .. note::

-   To requst document multilanguage please contact the technical writer **MES** system manager via this mail messervices@mes.com
+   To request document multilanguage please raise your request via this mail messervices@mes.com